rorsini/pseudo-translate/README.md

 * Test that your UI can handle translations of varying length to avoid unintended word wrapping or truncation issues.
 * Detect string concatenation issues in your UI before they break real translations.
-Leave language structure and linguistic declension issue to the translation experts.
+Leave language structure and word declension details to the translation experts.

 Integrate this utility into your development process for quick feedback on